mattiasoldani/anaKrys/README.md

 [EXPERIMENT_NAME]_runList.py contains the `nRun0` dictionary which has the run IDs as keys and human-readable run names as values.
 Multiple run IDs can be associated with the same run name &mdash; this allows to merge multiple runs acquired in the same experimental conditions.
 Only the filesets referenced there can be opened; the latter is done by referencing either the run IDs or the run names of interest in the `nRunToOpen` in the **input settings** section.

 [EXPERIMENT_NAME]_settings.py contains all the information needed for the data conditioning and analysis &mdash; data structure, experiment geometry, tuning of the detectors raw data, standard data selections.
-In particular, it is worth mentioning the `filterMap` setting, which allows for a preliminary noise rejection.
+In particular, it is worth mentioning the `descFrac` setting, which allows to load only a fraction of the overall data, and the `filterMap` setting, which allows for a preliminary noise rejection.
 Further details on how to set everything up are given in the comments inside the template file.

 #### **THE DATAFRAME**